 Flame Azalea Shrub - Rhododendron calendulaceum

-Planting flame azaleas is best performed in the spring months but can also be done in fall.
+Planting flame azaleas are best performed in the spring months but can also be done in fall.
 The flame azalea shrub is easy to grow in reasonable conditions, requiring very little, if any, fertilizing.
 With its shallow roots, this shrub can grow well under pine trees and in other shady areas.
-The leaves from the trees providing the shade actually provides all the fertilization, minerals and nutrients that the flame azalea requires.
+The leaves from the trees providing the shade provide all the fertilization, minerals and nutrients that the flame azalea requires.

 Gardeners use the flame azalea for mass plantings, and many gardeners find that planting the shrubs in containers works well.
-Beautiful blooms last nearly two weeks, making the shrub a beautiful addition to any landscape.
-Flowers attract a wide variety of birds, beneficial insects and bumble bees to the area.
+Beautiful blooms last nearly two weeks, making the bush a lovely addition to any landscape.
+Flowers attract a wide variety of birds, beneficial insects, and bumblebees to the area.